Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Results

 \subsubsection{Interpretability}

 Interpretability in multimodal modeling refers to understanding how a model integrates and assigns significance to information from various sources, making its predictions explainable.
 This is particularly important in medical fields, where decisions made based on model outputs can directly impact patient health.
-In this review, 14 publications address the challenge of interpretability, highlighting its essential role in supporting model reliability and understanding in healthcare applications.
+Interpretability was addressed in 14 studies across multiple clinical domains, most frequently in oncology and neurology applications (Figure~\ref{fig:fig4} and Table~\ref{tab:table2}).
+The most common approaches included attention mechanisms, gradient-based attribution methods (e.g., Grad-CAM and integrated gradients), SHAP, feature-importance ranking, and inherently interpretable model architectures (Table~\ref{tab:table1}).
 Various techniques have been developed to improve the interpretability of deep learning models in multimodal environments.
 One such method is the use of attention mechanisms, which allow the model to focus on specific aspects of the data during prediction.
 For instance, these mechanisms can highlight important regions in a medical image or key elements in genomic sequences, thereby improving transparency in the prediction process.
 Another approach involves gradient-based attribution algorithms, which identify and quantify the contribution of each modality to the final prediction.
 These methods are particularly useful in understanding the biological relevance of the model’s outputs.
 For instance, to increase the interpretability in a classification task and fusion of metadata and medical imaging data \cite{li_transfer_2023} introduced the ``gradient-weighted class activation mapping'' method, which generates visual explanations by highlighting the regions of the input medical images that are important for the model's prediction.

 For the fusion of multi-omic data and clinical data within the context of prognosis prediction in survival analysis, \citet{jiang_autosurv_2024} and \citet{hao_interpretable_2019} addressed the challenge of the black-box nature of deep neural networks in two different ways. \citet{jiang_autosurv_2024} incorporated Deep SHapley Additive exPlanations (DeepSHAP), a technique that combines deep learning with Shapley values, to explain individual predictions made by the model.
 The AUTOSurv model, which predicts cancer prognosis, uses DeepSHAP to analyze the SHAP values and quantify how each input feature, such as gene expression or miRNA data, contributes to the final output.
 This approach enhances the model’s interpretability by linking key pathways with relevant genes, which not only improves the model’s transparency but also highlights potential biomarkers for cancer prognosis.